Overview

 No, and that’s perfectly normal.

-For example, often there is an assortment of bikes on a ride, each with inherently different handling characteristics.
+Often there is an assortment of bikes on a ride, each with inherently different handling characteristics.
 A sports bike handles very differently to a cruiser.

-Some riders may be more experienced or confident, others may have more or less powerful bikes, or they might be adjusting to a new machine, these variables are just part of every ride.
+Some riders may be more experienced or confident.
+Others may have more or less powerful bikes, or they might be adjusting to a new machine.
+These variables are just part of every ride.

 The Ride Leader is not responsible for the capability of each rider.